html-sketchapp/html-sketchapp/e2e/README.md

 ## I want to debug tests

 You can use `npm run e2e-debug` to generate valid `.asketch.json` files (see `/valid` folder) that can be imported to Sketch via plugin.
 You can also add `console.log`s to the HTML pages being tested - they should show up when running `npm run e2e`.
 If you are stuck ask for help in the PR!

+⏰ Pro tip!
+You can use `npm run e2e-debug -- --file shadows` to process only a single test file (same flag works with `e2e` and `e2e-fix`).